Home / Project Management / In-depth GrowthHackers Experiments Review 2022

 The best growth teams navigate across departments, breaking down company silos, and are responsible for growth activity across the whole of the customer journey – not just the initial acquisition of a new customer or prospect.

-The default growth levers in Growth Hackers Experiments are the standard AARRR metrics (also know as Pirate Metrics), as detailed below.
-It is perhaps easiest to think of these as a set of idea/experiment tags or categories.
+The default growth levers in Growth Hackers Experiments are the standard AARRR metrics (also known as Pirate Metrics):

 Default growth levers in GrowthHackers Experiments